Energy efficiency is the best energy resource

 It is not possible to answer that unequivocally.
-Although we are in the same region, some countries have large quantities of coal and it is naturally for them to have coal as a primary energy resource.
-Other countries have a high hydropower potential and is naturally for it to be a priority.
+Although we are in the same region, some countries have large quantities of coal and it is natural for them to have coal as a primary energy resource.
+Other countries have a high hydropower potential and it is naturally a priority.

 In that sense, what are the trends in the use of geothermal energy in former Yugoslavia, compared to the results of your earlier research?
 How big the potential role of the renewable source and what is its place in the future of the countries of the region?

 Unfortunately, according to recent surveys, Macedonia has no large geothermal resources, and they are in the category of hot water with temperatures up to 76oC.
 In the three major geothermal areas, hot water is mainly used in the agriculture sector (greenhouses), and partially for buildings heating.